Arksine/moonraker/docs/configuration.md

 !!!
 Note
     This section no long has configuration options.
-Previously the `database_path` option was used to determine the locatation of the database folder, it is now determined by the `data path` configured on the command line.
+Previously the `database_path` option was used to determine the location of the database folder, it is now determined by the `data path` configured on the command line.